pancake-llc/package/README.md

 # What
-- Template use for setting you need for create upm
+- Template use for setup setting you need for create unity package

 # How To Install